Daandelange/kirby-ClavisVerbum/README.md

             # Field names to remove from the preview column
             hiddenpreviewfields: # default=[]
                 - myfieldname
+            # Show all languages of a field on one line ?
+            spreadlangsoverwidth: true # default=false
+            # Show default language fields only in preview columns.
+            previewShowDefaultOnly: true # default=false
+            # Show current language fields only in preview columns.
+            previewShowCurrentOnly: false # default=true
+            # The label of a newly duplicated fields.
+Template args: `field` and `language`.
+            previewLabel: '{{ field.label }} / {{ language.code }}' # default=as-example
             # Your regular fields with extra props
             fields:
                 somefield: